kulikov-dev/DevExpress-WinForms-Extension/README.md

 #### Extensions
 * BaseEditExtension.
 Contains method 'IsValueEmpty' which allows validating input data of each BaseEdit control for emptiness.
 If necessary, set up the background color of the control to warning color.
 * DateEditExtension.
 Contains method 'UpdateView' for DateEdit and RepositoryItemDateEdit to initialize the view of the control according to the datetime interval type.

+### Utils
+* SkinHelper.
+Utils to work with colors considering the App Theme.